ottojung/tegfs/docs/source/demo.rst

 .. code-block:: bash

    cd tegfs
-   make test-files
+   make test-files-all
-   export TEGFS_ROOT="$PWD/dist/exampleroot-wd"
+   export TEGFS_ROOT="$PWD/dist/testroot"

-This sets the root of the TegFS database to the ``dist/exampleroot-wd`` directory relative to the current working directory.
+This sets the root of the TegFS database to the ``dist/testroot`` directory relative to the current working directory.

 Now, let's generate some data for testing.
 In the terminal, type the following commands: